MariannBea/MariannBea.github.io/_posts/2021-09-06-movie-studio-profits-eda.md

 The graph above makes it even more apparent that a greater proportion of movies made for children and young adults are likely to make profits than lose money.

 Next, I looked at the relationship between keywords and profits.
 A box plot was used to show the range of profits made by movies linked to each keyword.
 Based on the keywords below, it seems that films that can be described as 'epic' are very likely to be successful.
 The same is true for movies that feature princesses and secrets.
 I was surprised to see that fish is also a keyword that appears to be linked to movies that are more likely to make a significant profit.
-I was also amazed to see that, contrary to a well-known saying, it seems that movies with drugs or sex as main features are more likely to lose money than to make lots of profit.
+I was also amazed to see that, contrary to a well-known saying, it seems that films with drugs or sex as main features are more likely to lose money than to make lots of profit.

 ![keyword box plot](https://user-images.githubusercontent.com/83561268/132215226-0d2c353f-814a-4aa7-b95e-2f3ba3dcf05f.png)